schnatterer/dsdl/README.md

   * `server` - creates same folder structure as on server (Works only for audio).
     Or is there a way to get the album for a photo via the Synology Photo Station / Foto API?

-### DS Photo

-* `--tags` - downloads specific tags.
-Note that tags containing spaces must be quoted.
-Multiple tags can either be specified
-  * comma separated (e.g. `--tags "tag one",numberTwo`) or
-  * by using multiple parameters (e.g `--tags "tag one" --tags numberTwo`)

 ### DS Audio

 * `--playlists` - downloads specific playlists.
 Note that playlists containing spaces must be quoted.
 Multiple playlists can either be specified